pfdint/scripting_system/README.md

 9. Replace 'pfdint' in the location with your own username.
 10. Close the editor.
 11. Select r or b to run the script.

 If any dependencies are 'missing', try editing the wrapper file and commenting or deleting out those lines if you actually do have those dependencies.
-There's no way to know where these things will be kept on your machine!
+There's no way to be sure where these executables will be kept on your machine!